 Avian bumblefoot is most commonly seen in pet birds, especially those kept in cages.
 It can develop when a bird stands on an uneven or rough surface for too long, and it’s often the result of inadequate cage cleaning or unclean water bowls.
-Other factors that can contribute to the development of bumblefoot include obesity, poor nutrition, trauma, and certain medical conditions.
+Other factors that can contribute to bumblefoot include obesity, poor nutrition, trauma, and certain medical conditions.

 Symptoms of Avian Bumblefoot